Dr. Saumyadipta Pyne, PhD

 Research Associate

 Vishal Deo has worked extensively in the areas of biostatistics, survival analysis, health economics, and state-space epidemiological models.
-He is currently a Scientist (Statistics) at the National Institute of Medical Sciences of the Indian Council of Medical Research.
-Dr. Deo's research interests include applications of econometric and time-series models, generalized linear models, and quantile regression in interdisciplinary fields of socio-economic, demographic, and environmental studies.
+His research interests include applications of econometric and time-series models, generalized linear models, and quantile regression in interdisciplinary fields of socio-economic, demographic, and environmental studies.
 His recently developed methodology can evaluate quality adjusted life years (QALY) based on the dynamics of progression through different states of a disease.
 Dr. Deo has a Ph.D. in Statistics from the University of Delhi.
 He has 12 years of teaching experience and published extensively in reputed international journals.